Jose Menendez

-Jose Antonio Menendez (born March 11, 1969) is a member of the Texas Senate for District 26.
+Jose Antonio Menendez (born March 11, 1969) is an American politician who is a member of the Texas Senate for District 26.
 A member of the Democratic Party, he is a former member of the Texas House of Representatives for District 124.
 He won a special election on February 17, 2015, for the state Senate, to replace Leticia Van de Putte.
 She resigned to run, unsuccessfully as it developed, against the short-term incumbent, Ivy Taylor, for mayor of San Antonio, Texas.
-Menendez handily defeated fellow Democratic State Representative Trey Martinez Fischer for the right to succeed Van de Putte.
-Even though Menendez and Fischer remain political opponents, their relationship appears to have been civil.
+Menendez defeated fellow Democratic State Representative Trey Martinez Fischer to succeed Van de Putte.

 Menendez served in the Texas House from 2001 to 2015.
 Prior to his service in the State House, he was a member of the San Antonio City Council for District 6.

 Background

 Jose Menendez was born in San Juan in Hidalgo County in South Texas.
 He graduated in 1987 from Central Catholic Marianist High School.
 Four years later, he graduated from Southern Methodist University in University Park, Texas, where he received his Bachelor of Business Administration and a Bachelor of Arts in Latin American Studies.
 He returned to San Antonio, where he took over his family business in 1991.

 Menendez and his wife, Cehlia Newman-Menendez, have three children: Dominic Newman-Menendez, Victoria Newman-Menendez, and Austin Newman-Menendez.
 Menendez and his family reside in San Antonio and Austin, Texas.